-When you make a claim for Social Security Disability Insurance (SSDI) benefits, it is reasonable to expect that you would soon be awarded benefits.
+When you file a claim for Social Security Disability Insurance (SSDI), it is reasonable to expect that you would soon be awarded benefits.
 After all, you worked for years and paid into the system so that SSDI benefits would be available to you if you became disabled.

-In fact, according to the Social Security Administration, only 28% of applicants are awarded SSDI benefits as a result of their initial claims.
-If you want to have the tools necessary to effectively fight back against a denial, you should contact an Alpharetta SSDI denial lawyer right away in order to pursue an appeal.
+In fact, according to the Social Security Administration (SSA), only 28 percent of applicants are awarded SSDI benefits as a result of their initial claims.
+If you want to have the tools necessary to effectively fight back against a rejection, you should contact an Alpharetta SSDI denial lawyer right away to pursue an appeal.

-The SSA also considers whether individuals meet the medical criteria for being disabled under SSA guidelines.
-Generally, if an SSDI applicant is working and earns a certain amount each month, the SSA would not even look at their medical condition, because they would not meet the definition of “disability” established by the SSA.
-However, if someone is not working or does not earn enough to meet the SSA limit, the SSA would consider their medical condition based on the following guidelines:
+The SSA also considers whether individuals meet the medical criteria for being disabled.
+Generally, if an SSDI applicant is working and earns a certain amount each month, the SSA would not even look at their medical condition, because they would not meet the definition of “disability.”
+The following factors may result in a denial of SSDI benefits based on an applicant’s medical conditions:

 These medical requirements are not always easy to meet, which results in many individuals being denied SSDI benefits.
 However, the SSA has an appeals process that allows individuals who are denied benefits to have their cases reconsidered.

 This is where assistance from a SSDI denial lawyer in Alpharetta could be particularly helpful.
-An attorney who is experienced in handling SSDI denials will step in and work to strengthen a claim throughout the various levels of appeals.
+An advocate for the disabled who is experienced in handling SSDI denials can step in and work to strengthen a claim throughout the various levels of appeals.

-The SSDI claims process is quite complex and requires a great deal of documentation about your current and past earnings, as well as about your medical condition.
-Fortunately, an attorney with experience in SSDI denials will assist you in obtaining the necessary documentation and submitting to SSA in accordance with any deadlines.
+The SSDI claims process is quite complex and requires a great deal of documentation about your current and past earnings, as well as your medical condition.
+Fortunately, a disability representative experienced in SSDI denials can assist you in obtaining the necessary documentation and submitting it to the SSA in accordance with any deadlines.
 Contact an Alpharetta SSDI denial lawyer today to find out what kind of difference they could make in your case.

 Contact The Khaki Law Firm Today